PreK - 8th Grade

 Homeschooling moms often find the following resources helpful for staying connected and keeping up with what is going on in Colorado.

 I couldn't believe that my child was able to take charge and do the program alone!
 The software is so user friendly and I really do love it!

 In this lesson, students are prompted to

 Children must be registered as homeschoolers beginning with first grade.
 A short written letter of intent is all that is required.
 It is not necessary to file a letter of intent for kindergartners.
 Basic skills testing is not mandated until grade 3, and then every other year after that.
 Of course, the other option is to register through the public or charter school virtual academies, or to register through CHEC, FACE or a variety of curriculum publishers who provide private school status and diplomas.
-I enrolled through CHEC for $50 per year.
-I investigated many options and felt this was the right choice for our family.
-We may just send a letter of intent next year to keep it simple.

 My daughter has a great time with Time4Learning.
 She thoroughly enjoys the reading part of the lessons and is able to really expand her phonics and reading, skills in a fun and interactive way.